Papers, listed by lead author: C

 C

 This must be one of the few papers ever published to study a condition in animals which doesn’t take the trouble to discover whether the animals concerned actually have the condition in the first place!
 That’s right, not one of the pigs under study had a confirmed enteropathogenic E. coli infection.
 The limited number of cultures which were carried out revealed no sign whatsoever of the enteropathic E. coli under study.
-Instead the authors preferred to make this judgement by virtue of the colour of the diarrhoea, a laughable and ridiculous way of making a diagnosis, particularly one they were going to base such farfetched claims (homeopathy works) upon.
+Instead the authors preferred to make this judgement by virtue of the colour of the diarrhoea, a laughable way of making a diagnosis, particularly one intended to support the far-fetched claim that homeopathy works.

-This fact plus the journal of publication is a trade journal for homeopaths positively bursting at the seams with vested interests and given that the study is only single blinded so we can’t be sure that the humans involved were aware of what groups received what medication means this study has got “sloppy protocol” written over it - just more homeopathic puff I’m afraid.
+This fact plus the journal of publication is a trade journal for homeopaths positively bursting at the seams with vested interests and given the study mentions only “observer” blinding (so we can’t be sure whether the stockmen, or the people presenting the pigs for examination by the observers, or the people administering the remedy, or the people doing the statistics were not aware which group had received which treatment) means this study has questionable methodology and protocols, to say the least.

-That of course hasn’t stopped homeopaths the world over making the bogus claim that this is proof positive of the effectiveness of homeopathy - the swines!
+That of course hasn’t stopped homeopaths the world over making the claim that this is proof positive of the effectiveness of homeopathy.

 “While a small study with clear limitations, there was a stark difference between the numbers of studies that were negative in the conventional journals (69%) as compared to the CAM journals (30%)”

-Oh, and we’ll make out that it’s proper journals that are prejudiced, not homeopathic journals which are wildly optimistic and uncritical when it comes to selecting papers for publication!
+And the authors have the nerve to suggest it’s science-based journals that are prejudiced, not that homeopathic journals which are wildly optimistic and uncritical when it comes to selecting papers for publication.

 Criticalist, a poster at the James Randi Educational forum (link below), reports a problem with the statistics in this one and also comments on the limitations of not using a validated questionnaire: